Weekly Meditation Classes at the

 Registration

-Both the Monday evening and Wednesday morning classes, Think Better, Feel Better, are $15 per class, or purcahse the entire 4- week series for a discounted price: $50.
+Both the Monday evening and Wednesday morning classes are $15 per class.

 Register in advance or at the door.
 We accept cash, debit or credit.
 We are unable to accept $100 bills.